HesamKorki/Pedestrian-detection/README.md

 #### **Using python 2.7 and opencv 3**

-Welcome to my repository of Pedestrian Detection.
-We will use #INRIA, #SVC, #HoG, #NMS in this project.
+*Welcome to my repository of Pedestrian Detection.
+We will use #INRIA, #SVC, #HoG, #NMS in this project.*
 All the rights of this project are for Hesam Korki, and a Special thanks to Dr.Nasihatkon from KNTU
 #Contact me: Hesam.korki@gmail.com
 #Classified with the score of 0.95

 ## **Goals**
-1. Compute HoG features from images of a given data set, and extract image patches (both positive and negative examples).
+*1. Compute HoG features from images of a given data set, and extract image patches (both positive and negative examples).*
-2. Train an SVM classifier to perform classification and detection tasks.
+*2. Train an SVM classifier to perform classification and detection tasks.*

 ## **DATASET**